Anna Sorokin Becomes an Art World Darling by Literally Phoning it In

+In a call from Sorokin to Martinez held about 9 p.m., Sorokin, speaking from Orange County Correctional Facility in Goshen, NY, told partygoers on speakerphone that she was “so grateful” for their support and that her number-one wish for 2022 was “getting out of prison!”

-A squeaky voice with indecipherable accent spoke: “Zdank you, Thyank you.
+“Zdank you, Thyank you.
 I hope everyone is enjoying the night!”
+Sorokin, an unseen presence with squeaky voice and indecipherable accent, said.

 The group exhibition—which runs though March 24 at 176 Delancey Street, and which also features a live caged hamster named “Manafort,” among other installations and artworks—“is really helping Anna,” with her fight against deportation, said Ira Meyerowitz, a New York attorney who said he was working as her general counsel.
 Her legal team is seeking a O-1 visa exemption for “creatives.”
 According to U.S. Customs, these are granted to someone “who has a demonstrated record of extraordinary achievement in the motion picture or television industry and has been recognized nationally or internationally.”